rossetti/KSLBook/docs/index.md

 When citing this book, please use the following format:

 Rossetti, M.D.
 (2023).
-Simulation Modeling using the Kotlin Simulation Library (KSL), 1st and Open Text Edition.
+Simulation Modeling using the Kotlin Simulation Library (KSL), On-line and Open Text Edition.
 Retrieved from https://rossetti.github.io/KSLBook/ licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 The purpose of this book is to provide an overview of the Kotlin Simulation Library (KSL).
 The KSL facilitates simulation modeling by providing Kotlin language libraries that ease the development of simulation models.
 The KSL has a substantial amount of functionality implemented in the following packages: